 Community Transformation Grant projects

 Many of MAPC's public health projects are funded through the Middlesex County Community Transformation Grant (CTG), awarded by the Centers for Disease Control and Prevention (CDC).
-The grant funds projects in the following program areas:

 Health Impact Assessments (HIAs)

 A Health Impact Assessment is a tool for maximizing the positive health effects and mitigating the negative effects of a proposed project, plan, or policy.
 An HIA can highlight health disparities, raise awareness among decision makers and the public of potential health impacts, and provide recommendations.